bkach/bridget-site/testimonials.md

 ---

 <blockquote>
-“Bridget was excellent, I have completely transformed as a person.
+"Bridget was excellent, I have completely transformed as a person.
 I am no longer worried about the little things as I have tools to handle them in a rational way.
-I am leaving today feeling so confident and excited for life. “
+I am leaving today feeling so confident and excited for life."
 </blockquote>

 <blockquote>